How many estate agents should I use?

 Joint sole agency agreements

-- Under a joint sole agreement, you appoint two agents, who will agree in advance who will get the commission, which may be shared
+Under a joint sole agency agreement, you appoint two agents, who will agree in advance who will get the commission, which may be shared.

 This usually only makes sense if you want to appoint a specialist agent who acts nationally, as well as a generalist local agent – for example, you might want a national agent who specialises in expensive properties, as well as a local agent for your area.

-- Joint sole agreements usually involve higher fees – more typically 2% + VAT
+- Joint sole agency agreements usually involve higher fees – more typically 2% + VAT

 - Going for a joint sole agency will mean you cover different markets